• Skip to primary navigation

 Six process photos showing how to make the batter in a mixing bowl.

 • Combine the ground flax and water in a small bowl.
-Set aside for 10 minutes.
+Set aside.

-• In a medium mixing bowl, whisk the flour, cocoa, baking soda, baking powder, cinnamon, and salt together to combine.
+• In a medium mixing bowl, whisk the flour, cocoa, baking soda, baking powder, cinnamon, and salt.

 • In a large mixing bowl, mash up the bananas using a fork or potato masher.
 Whisk in the oil, brown sugar, granulated sugar, vanilla, and flax eggs.

-• Add the dry ingredients into the wet and fold with a spatula until just combined.
-Gently fold in the chocolate chips.
+• Add the dry ingredients to the wet and fold until just combined.
+Fold in the chocolate chips.

 Two process photos showing wet batter in a loaf pan and fully baked banana bread in a loaf pan.

-• Pour batter into the loaf pan, and gently spread it out evenly using a spatula.
-Sprinkle the top with chocolate chips and bake for 55-65 minutes or until a toothpick comes out clean.
+• Pour batter into the loaf pan, and spread out evenly using a spatula.
+Sprinkle chocolate chips on top and bake for 55-65 minutes.

-• Remove from oven and let the loaf cool for 10-15 minutes before transferring it to a cooling rack.
-Let the loaf completely cool before cutting.
+• Remove from the oven and let the loaf cool for 10-15 minutes before transferring it to a cooling rack.

 Here are my top baking tips to ensure success: